InfyniteHeap/gridcore/README.md

 # gridcore

-The core of Grid Craft Launcher.
+The core of Grid Craft Launcher, yet is not limited to that!

 ## Features

 **A completely asynchronous core**!

+- Powered by [Tokio](https://tokio.rs/), gridcore runs fast and effective!

 **An effective core!**